stevleibelt/General_Howtos/filesystem/smartctl.md

 # check smart values (results of last test)

-Smartctl on a disk attached via usb is not supported.
+Smartctl on a disk attached via usb is not fully supported.
 Installable via smartmontools.

 ```
 #smartctl is in the package smartmontools
+## for usb
+smartctl -a -d sat /dev/<device>

+## for normal devices
 smartctl -a /dev/<device>
 smartctl -H /dev/<device>
 ```